Leiston: Transport

+Culture

 Leiston Film Theatre, a half-timbered building with street front shops, is the oldest purpose-built cinema in Suffolk.
 The cinema is owned and run by Leiston-cum-Sizewell Town Council and backed by Leiston Film Theatre Support Club, which has raised money for stage refurbishment and enabled the cinema to install a digital 3D projection system.

 The town has a traditional Anglican church, St Margaret's, with an ancient tower and an unusual 19th-century nave.
 There are Roman Catholic and Baptist churches on the edge of the town.

 Sport and leisure

-Leiston F.C. plays in the Bostik Premier Division and in November 2008 reached the first round of the FA Cup for the first time in its history.
+The town's football club is Leiston F.C., who as of the 2023–24 season play in the Southern League Premier Central.
+In November 2008 the team reached the first round of the FA Cup for the first time in its history, drawing 0–0 with Fleetwood Town before losing the replay 2–0.

 Leiston also has a leisure centre, a skate park and several parks.

 Leiston and Thorpeness Rugby Club was in existence in the late 1980s and early 1990s.
 It closed in 1995, but was revived in March 2010 as Aldeburgh and Thorpeness Rugby Club, with many of the previous club's members.